@webqit/oohtml

 Show

-Vanilla HTML is unsurprisingly becoming the most compelling option for an increasing number of developers!
-But the current authoring experience still leaves much to be desired in how the language lacks modularity, reusability, and other fundamental capabilities like data binding!
-Authors still have to rely on tools - or, to say the least, have to do half of the work in HTML and half in JS - to get even basic things working!
+Amidst a multitude of approaches, vanilla HTML remains an attractive option for the UI author!
+But the current authoring experience still leaves much to be desired in how the language lacks modularity, reusability, and certain modern paradigms like data binding!
+Authors still have to rely on tools - and, for the most part, have to do half of the work in HTML and half in JS - to express even basic concepts!

 Modular HTML